Gifted Advisory Council

 The Advisory Council on the Education of Gifted and Talented Children was established by the Missouri legislature in 2013 to provide advice to the Commissioner of Education regarding all rules and policies to be adopted by the State Board of Education relating to the education of gifted and talented children.
 The legislation governing the Council is Chapter 161 of the Missouri Revised Statutes, Section 161.249.

-The Advisory Council of the Education of Gifted and Talented Children has completed its 2017 Report and will be presenting information to the State Board of Education at the May meeting.
-The focus of the report is fourfold:
+The Advisory Council on the Education of Gifted and Talented Children has completed its 2019 Report and will be presenting information to the State Board of Education at the October 22 meeting.
+The focus of the report is threefold:

-(1) updating state data about gifted students and programs;
+- Updating state data about gifted students and programs

-(2) reviewing progress on approved recommendations from the Council’s 2015 report;
+- Reviewing progress on recommendations from the Council’s previous reports

-Please feel free to download the report and share this information with other individuals and groups interested in gifted education programs in Missouri.
+Please feel free to download the 2019 Annual Report and share this information with other individuals and groups interested in gifted education in Missouri.

 Applications Now Being Accepted